-What if you could control multiple devices and home appliances from your iPhone?
-With HomeKit, there’s a new way to consolidate and simplify.
-HomeKit has excellent potential, though much of it depends on the HomeKit accessories you use.
-Here, we review some of the top compatible peripherals that adjust lights, locks, thermostats, security cameras, and more.
+Have you ever wanted to control your entire smart home with your iPhone, iPad, or Apple TV?
+With Apple HomeKit, you can control smart devices from more than 100 different brands.
+HomeKit has excellent potential, though much of it depends on the HomeKit accessories you choose.
+Here, we review some of the top compatible peripherals, including smart lights, locks, thermostats, security cameras, and more.

 makes it possible for you to do things like track who is coming and going, give access to specific people, or lock and unlock your door remotely.
 Plus, it attaches to your existing deadbolt, so you don’t have to get a new set of house keys.
 In addition to being compatible with Alexa and Google Assistant, it’s compatible with Apple HomeKit, too.
-You can check out our full review of August Smart Lock Pro + Connect here.
+You can check out our full review of the August Wi-Fi Smart Lock here.

 Theis another great option.
 It has both a keypad and keyhole, plus you can use your smartphone as your key.
 It comes in a wide variety of styles and finishes, and it’s compatible with Apple HomeKit and most other home automation systems.